CycloneDX/cyclonedx-python/CONTRIBUTING.md

 ## Sign off your commits

-Please sign off your commits,
+Please sign off your commits, to show that you agree to publish your changes under the current terms and licenses of the project
-to show that you agree to publish your changes under the current terms and licenses of the project.
+, and to indicate agreement with [Developer Certificate of Origin (DCO)](https://developercertificate.org/).

 ```shell
 git commit --signoff ...